sc0ttj/component/README.md

 ## Using the `Chart` module

-The `Chart` add-on let's you draw charts & graphs to the canvas, using the a chainable API (kinda) similar to `d3`.
+The `Chart` add-on let's you draw charts & graphs to the canvas, using a chainable API similar to `d3`.

 It's only 3.5kb, minified & gzipped.